SantiagoGualotuna/projectFinal/README.md

 **PDF Generation**:
 - The system must generate a PDF that includes:
 - Movie title.
 - Number of tickets.
 - Selected seats.
 - Total price.

 **PDF Download**:
 - The user must be able to download the generated PDF with the purchase details.

-## Non-Functional Requirements

-**Usability**:
-- The interface must be intuitive and easy to use, allowing the user to complete the selection and purchase process without complications.

-**Performance**:
-- The generation and download of the PDF must be fast and should not cause noticeable delays in the user experience.

-**Compatibility**:
-- The application must be compatible with major web browsers (Chrome, Firefox, Safari, Edge).

-**Security**:
-- The data entered by the user, such as movie selection, number of tickets, and seats, must be handled securely and should not be accessible to unauthorized users.

-**Maintainability**:
-- The code must be well-documented and structured to facilitate future modifications and improvements.

-**Scalability**:
-- The application must be able to handle an increase in the number of users without compromising performance.

-**Portability**:
-- The application must be deployable in different environments (development, testing, production) without requiring significant changes to the code.

 ## Images